Skip to main content

 Survey specialists We Love Surveys help us do the survey.

-Every tenant we have a mobile number receives a text to complete the survey.
+If we have a mobile number for you, you will receive a text to complete the survey.
 A reminder text will also be sent.
-We also call people for whom we have a landline phone number, but no mobile number.
+If we have a landline phone number for you, but no mobile number, we will call or write to you.

-The survey is also available by speaking to us (including to request a paper copy), or it can be completed online.
+You can also request a copy of the survey by speaking to us (including to request a paper copy), or it can be completed online using the link on this web page.

 If you responded to the last survey, thank you for your time.
 Tenant feedback is essential to shaping our housing services.